Skip to content

 To control popups via workflow actions:

-3. select the popup model you want to open
+4. Open the Popup model dropdown and select the popup you want to open

-4. optionally, enable Wait close event if you want the workflow to pause until the popup is closed.
+5. Optionally, enable Wait close event if you want the workflow to pause until the popup is closed

 WAIT CLOSE EVENT